 The UW is committed to ensuring access and inclusion for all.
 Vehicles parked in disability parking spaces on the UW campus must display a state or UW-issued disability placard or plate at all times.
 Visitors must have a state-issued placard or plate.
 Faculty, staff and students can apply for a UW-issued placard through the appropriate disability office.

 Please note that a UW parking permit is required for all vehicles parking on campus from Monday through Friday, 6 a.m. to 9 p.m., and Saturdays from 7 a.m. until noon.
 Accessible parking costs the same as other UW parking areas.
 Permits are issued for a specific parking lot and are valid in any disability stall or other available general stall in that lot.
 Parking in a different lot, or without a UW parking permit, may lead to a citation.
 If you need to park elsewhere beyond the assigned lot associated with your permit, you will need to obtain an Out-of-area permit at a gatehouse or online.

 Parking procedures are different in the Triangle and Surgery Pavilion garages, which are managed by the UW Medical Center.
 The hospital’s parking validation program is available to all UWMC patients and visitors, disabled or not.
 For more information about these garages, visit the UWMC website.
 Please see the UW Bothell and UW Tacoma websites for information about accessible parking on those campuses.

-The University is developing a new comprehensive built environment accessibility improvement plan plan.
+The University is developing a new comprehensive built environment accessibility improvement plan.
 Learn more about the ADA Transition Plan.